Financial Challenges in 2020

 From low-level integration of systems and processes providing tactical support, with a speedy set up and deployment driven by technology, there is a perfect opportunity to be able to adapt into longer-term arrears and collections management.
 This strategic partnership supports not only the requirement for additional resource, but also enables expert handling of vulnerable customers, and good customer outcomes.

-We would expect to see different types of customers, each with their own complex needs:
+We expect to see different types of customers, each with their own complex needs:

 - Uncertain: Including employees in fear of redundancy, as well as the self-employed and business owners.
 These people will be facing uncertainty on what income they expect over the next 6-12 months as they seek to recover their business from a period of no work or limited trading.
 These customers will have needs beyond payment holidays, to reduce payment commitments until their income re-stabilises.